ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-property_disputed">Is this property disputed?</h3>

 Is a partner seeking to claim the property?
 Is a creditor or mortgage company seeking to force the sale?
 If so, additional allowances will apply.
-Look in guidance for 'SMOD' for more guidance on scenarios.
+Search the guidance for 'SMOD' to find out more.

 <h3 id="ecg-property_main">Is this your main property?</h3>